abokth/pgborg/README.md

 #### pgdumpd - Regular full backups of PostgreSQL servers into a Borg archive

 A daemon which connects to all PostgreSQL instances on the host and regularly performs full backups of each database in each instance with a Borg archive as backend.
-Data is treamed directory from pg_dump to Borg, meaning minimal disk write activity.
+Data is streamed directly from pg_dump to Borg, meaning minimal disk write activity.

 #### pgdumprestore - Restore backups from pgdumpd